-Based on the marine traffic data studied (see Section 7.4), an average of two to three commercial vessels per day intersected the Seagreen site, and this includes transits in proximity to the OSPs.
-However, based on experience at other UK wind farms, commercial vessels will typically avoid wind farm sites once construction is underway (i.e., from when the site is marked as a buoyed construction area).
-Any vessels that did still choose to enter the Seagreen site once the buoyed construction area was present would likely avoid the active works at the OSPs and by extension the 500m safety zones.
+Based on the marine traffic data studied (see Section 7.4), an average of two to three commercial vessels per day intersected the Seagreen site.
+Based on experience at other UK wind farms, commercial vessels will typically avoid wind farm sites once construction is underway (i.e., from when the site is marked as a buoyed construction area).
+Any vessels that did still choose to enter the Seagreen site once the buoyed construction area was present would likely avoid the active works and by extension the 500m safety zones.

 Similarly, experience shows that once wind farms become operational, commercial vessels will generally continue to avoid the commissioned structures therein even after construction buoyage is removed, and consequently any major maintenance works and associated safety zones.
-It should be considered that prior to commencement of installation of the WTGs, some commercial vessels may still choose to transit through the site, however during this time as a worst case there will be only a single safety zone around the first OSP.